Ready or not Independence Day Week is here and now is the time to prepare your animal family to stay safe and secure.

 You don’t have to fix it—you just have to be there.
 When you stay grounded and calm, your animal feels it.

-➡️ Sit with them, meditate, or simply breathe together.
+➡️ Sit with them, distract them with toys or tasty treats, or simply breathe together.

 6. Less stimulation = more calm.